mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 A procedure in which a person is given an infusion of whole blood or parts of blood.
 The blood may be donated by another person, or it may have been taken from the patient earlier and stored until needed.
 Also called blood transfusion.

 **unpasteurized**
-Relating to perishible food which has not been pasteurised. i.e. heat treatment to destroy heat sensitive vegetative cells followed by immediate cooling to limit growth of the surviving cells and germination of spores.
+Relating to perishible food which has not been pasteurised. i.e. heat treated to kill potentially harmful microbes.

-* white blood cell/wbc
+**white blood cell/wbc**
 A type of immune cell.
 Most WBCs are made in the bone marrow and are found in the blood and lymph tissue.
 WBCs help the body fight infections and other diseases.
 Granulocytes, monocytes, and lymphocytes are WBCs.
 Also called leukocyte and white blood cell.
+<p class="dmz">Final Draft - This is where I am right now.
+Everything after this is content from an older draft. </p>

 ## Additional Resources